 What Diamond Cut Quality Should I Choose?

 The first two questions simply set the stage for the real technical decisions.
-Now that you know how big of a stone you need and what shape it should be, you need to decide on the Diamond Cut quality.
+Now that you know how big of a stone you need and what shape it should be, you need to decide on the Cut Quality.
 Cut Quality will also have a notable effect on the price of loose diamonds.
 Choosing a cut quality can be tricky, however, since cut grades are not standardized at all across the different vendors.
 Some vendors only offer a cut grade on their round diamonds and base them on the certificate’s cut grade (with the exception of AGS, the labs do not offer cut grades on fancy shapes).
 Other vendors disregard the certificate’s cut grade altogether on rounds and fancy shapes, and use their own matrix of cut grades based on the diamonds’ measurements.
 Combining these different strategies in a meaningful way is difficult to say the least.
 Whenever possible, you should use the certificate’s cut grade over and above the individual site’s cut grade.

 My advice for cut grade is this: If you are looking for a round brilliant diamond, only search for “Ideal/Excellent” grade diamonds.
 If you are searching for a fancy shape, however, then it might pay to either include “Premium” or to disregard the cut grade altogether.
 This is not to say that cut grade is not important – on the contrary, it’s of utmost importance.
 It’s simply saying that many vendors don’t correctly report fancy shape cut grades, so why filter out many results from your search which might be great choices.